 One of the best things you can do to improve your credit is see where it stands right now so you can track your progress.
-You can get your free credit scores, updated monthly, from Credit.com, and you’ll see which areas of your credit profile need work, whether that’s your payment history, debt load or something else.
+You can get your free credit scores, updated every 14 days, from Credit.com, and you’ll see which areas of your credit profile need work, whether that’s your payment history, debt load or something else.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.